krishnasharma2005/Huffman_File_Compression/README.md

 # 📂 Huffman File Compressor

 A web-based file compression tool using Huffman Encoding.
-Upload a text file, compress it efficiently, and download the compressed version while preserving the original content.
+Upload a text file, compress it efficiently, and download the compressed version (in bits) while preserving the original content.

 ## 🚀 Features
 - Compresses text files using Huffman Encoding.